JILYK/Text-Translation-System-for-Unity/README.md

    ```
    Unfilled or mismatched fields are updated with values from the file.
 3. **Logging**: Outputs all translations with indices in the same structured format to easily track and edit them.
+4. **In-Game Language Switching**: Use the TranslateText(string language) method to switch between languages instantly.
+Pass "ru" for Russian, "en" for English, or "tr" for Turkish.
+This updates all Text elements with the new language in real-time.

 ### Example `.txt` Format for Importing Translations